belguitR/BelguitR/README.md

 </p>

 # 🚀  Welcome to my GitHub!
-I'm a computer science student in France and  a passionate software dedicated to building personal projects and contributing to others, all while continually learning and improving in my craft..
+I'm a computer science student in France and  a passionate software developer  dedicated to building personal projects and contributing to others, all while continually learning .

 # What I Do
 💻  I have a wealth of experience in full-stack development, adept at utilizing a variety of frameworks, languages, and databases to create robust and scalable applications.